Shpadoinkle/tech_tinkers/2020/spaceXGraphQl/README.md

-# Api Playground:
+## Api Playground:
 Built a simple react app that queries the public spaceX api at https://api.spacex.land/graphql/ for a list of Rocket types and the next upcoming launch.
+# Note - SpaceX Api no longer available
+- The original Api used for this has been removed.
+- Various clone replacements were available
+    - Replaced api url with "https://spacex-production.up.railway.app/"
+    - Although this api's previous launch endpoint does not honour any sorting variables passed to it, so can no longer show the latest launches first.

 **Tech Stack Used**
 - React with Typescript
 - Apollo Client for Graphql query

 **Deployment**

 Deployed using firebase hosting, as it is quick and easy.
-Live Deployment of this app can be found here at [https://thoash-spacex.firebaseapp.com/](https://thoash-spacex.firebaseapp.com/)

-**Technical Challenges**

-- As design isn't really my strong suit, I used this app as a chance to experiement a bit more with matieral-ui.
-Hence the basic look and feel.

-Examples of following a design whilst building my own custom components can be found in some some of my older repos.
-An example is this app which pulls data from the Pokemon api for party building. https://github.com/Shpadoinkle/pokemonv2
+Can be viewed [here](https://thoash-spacex.firebaseapp.com/)